Perfectly soft and easy to make Rasberry Banana Oatmeal Muffins.

 - Preheat oven to 350ºF and prepare a muffin pan by spraying the cavities with cooking spray.
 Set aside.

 - Add in the eggs and whisk until well combined.
 Whisk in the bananas, salt, baking soda, and vanilla extract.
+Stir in the milk until combined.
 Stir in the flour with a wooden spoon, stir until just combined.
 Toss in the raspberries and mix lightly.

 - Divide the batter evenly among the 12 muffin cups, filling almost to the top.
 (I used a ⅓ cup for this)